Eyemouth: 19th century onwards

-In December 1920, a war memorial was unveiled in the town to the those who died in the First World War.
+In December 1920, a war memorial was unveiled in the town to those who died in the First World War.
 Netherbyres House was bought by Christopher Furness in 1928, and was donated to Gardeners' Royal Benevolent Society for charitable use by his second son, Colonel Simon Furness, the Vice Lord Lieutenant for Berwickshire.

 From 1891 until 1962, the town was served by a short branch railway line that ran from on the present-day East Coast Main Line.
 The line was forced to close from August 1948 to June 1949 after being damaged by the flooding of the Eye Water.

 In October 2016, a statue was unveiled to commemorate the Eyemouth Fishing Disaster of 1881.
 It is a five-metre long bronze sculpture called 'Widows and Bairns'.

 Transport

 The A1 road, the main Edinburgh – Newcastle route, puts the town within commuting distance of Edinburgh.